hamnaiftikhar/Tank-Shooting-Game/README.md

 Tank-Shooting-Game

 I have designed this game using basic concepts of OOP in c++ and graphics.h library for the game visiuals.
+In this game your tank has to shoot enemy tanks and resultly gain points.
+If you get shooted by an enemy the game is over and the program ends after displaying result at the side bar.

 SETUP: Graphics.h library